 Hayward Neighborhood Alert (HNA) is a nonprofit organization, incorporated in 1978 and governed by an elected board of directors.
 It is a membership organization.

-For meeting date and times:
+For meeting date and times, visit our calendar.

 Become a member and join a special group of residents, like yourself, who care about their neighborhoods.
 Their enthusiasm and dedication make the philosophy of “Neighbors knowing and helping neighbors” a reality.